ABORTION POSITION STATEMENT

 3. God forbids us to kill innocent human life (12).

 Scripture makes no distinction regarding our humanness, born and unborn.
 Therefore, it forbids the destruction of innocent human life including unborn babies.
-The Westminster Standards, a confessional statement shared by most Reformed churches, includes in the sins forbidden by the sixth commandment "...neglecting or withdrawing the lawful or necessary means of preservation of life" (13), and forbids the taking of innocent life while demanding the preservation of life from the moment of fertilization through to natural death:
+The Westminster Standards, a confessional statement shared by most Reformed churches, includes in the sins forbidden by the sixth commandment "...neglecting or withdrawing the lawful or necessary means of preservation of life" (13).

 The duty to "bear one another's burdens" applies to pregnancy exactly as to every other aspect of human need.
 It is our task as Christian disciples and servants, even in the most desperate of circumstances, to use the resources God has provided to find solutions to problem pregnancies that allow both mother and baby to live and prosper.